Mindstorms-for-Train-Simulators/.github/profile/README.md

 ### Notes about the EV3 Brick 🧱:
 * Although the EV3 brick doesn't take much processing power, it is power hungry.
 It is recommended that you use the EV3 brick with a Battery Pack, rechargable AA batteries, or [Battery Eliminator Kit](https://www.batteryeliminatorkits.com/product-p/6aa-eliminator-kit.htm) rated for 6 AA batteries with no more than 9 volts and 2 amps, but no less than 7 volts, rated for inside use only.
 You might burn through a significant number of traditional AA batteries otherwise.
 * The EV3 brick utilizes Micropython.
 Please follow installation instructions [here](https://education.lego.com/en-us/product-resources/mindstorms-ev3/teacher-resources/python-for-ev3/) needed to install the operating system, as well as installing VSCode and the neccessary [Micropython extension](https://marketplace.visualstudio.com/items?itemName=lego-education.ev3-micropython) to connect to the EV3 brick.
 Transfer the files from the [EV3CabControl Repository](https://github.com/Mindstorms-for-Train-Simulators/EV3CabControl) into the EV3 Brick.
  * It is not neccessary to have VSCode to run the software, only to install and update!
- * Only run main.py
+When not updating or installing, navigate to ``main.py`` and run the script.
 * The system requires a plethora of motors and sensors.
 Three motors should be connected to port A, B, and C. Motor A will be the throttle, or throttle/brake.
 Motor B will be Automatic Brake.
 Motor C will be Independent Brake.
 However, the roles of these motors will shift depending on the type of train running, especially in trains that do not have such a braking system.
 The color sensor will need to be connected to port 2, touch sensor to port 3, and infared sensor to port 4.
   * The color sensor will need to read three colors (black, yellow, and white) and in that order.
 Feel free to implement this as a sliding lever.
 * This is modular, and new train configurations can be added within the programs folder.